What Features Should School Shoes for Orthotics Have?

 What About Trainers as School Shoes?

-Many children with orthotics find that trainers are significantly more compatible than traditional school shoes.
+Many children with orthotics find that trainers are far more compatible than traditional school shoes.
 Trainers typically have removable insoles as standard, adequate depth, firm heel counters, lace-up fastenings, and wider toe boxes.

 Some schools allow trainers as standard.
 Others have strict policies requiring traditional leather shoes.
-If your child's school falls into the second category, you may be able to request a reasonable adjustment under the Equality Act 2010.
-A letter from your child's orthotist or GP explaining the medical need is usually all that is required.
+If your child's school insists on leather shoes, you can request a reasonable adjustment under the Equality Act 2010.
+A letter from your child's orthotist or GP explaining the medical need is usually all that's required.

 Read our full guide on school uniform shoe policies and orthotics for step-by-step advice on approaching your child's school.